 Compatible rainbowfish species include the forktail blue-eye rainbowfish (Pseudomugil furcatus) and the dwarf neon rainbowfish (Melanotaenia praecox).

 It is also important to consider that threadfin rainbowfish are schooling fish and should be kept in groups of at least 6 or more.
-One male should be kept for about every 3 to 4 females; males can be very incessant about spawning and multiple females will help distribute harassment.
-In smaller aquariums, it can be difficult to keep multiple males as they will frequently spar with each other to assert dominance.
+One male should be kept for about every 3 to 4 females; males is very incessant about spawning and multiple females will help distribute harassment.
+In smaller aquariums, it is difficult to keep multiple males as they will frequently spar with each other to assert dominance.

 Poor Tank mates